Get News & Updates Directly To Your Inbox

 The Ugly Duckling sign means looking for something that is different.
 It might be one mole that is different than those around it.
 It might be larger or darker.
 It’s a sign to bring that to your doctor’s attention.

-Protect Your Skin from UV ExposureMelanoma is caused mainly by intense, occasional UV exposure (frequently leading to sunburn), especially in those who are genetically predisposed to the disease.
-It’s important to protect your skin when you’re in the sun and avoid tanning beds.
+Protect Your Skin from UV ExposureMelanoma is caused mainly by intense, occasional UV exposure (often leading to sunburn), especially in those who are genetically predisposed to the disease.
+It’s important to protect your skin when you’re in the sun and skip tanning beds.

-In what unique ways do you protect yourself from the sun?
+How do you protect yourself from the sun?
 Login or register and tell us about it in the comments!

 A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2019 Health Care Service Corporation.
 All Rights Reserved.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.